 Grand Forks advances $1 million subsidy for controversial mall aquarium

 Aug.
-7—Grand Forks is set to further explore a $1 million deal with a Utah-based aquarium company.
+10—Grand Forks is set to further explore a $1 million deal with a Utah-based aquarium company.

 City Council members voted 5-1 on Tuesday to continue moving forward with a $1 million grant to SeaQuest, an Idaho-based company that hopes to set up an aquarium in the Grand Cities Mall and could be an economic boon for a city where retail business has been declining for years and whose business leaders commissioned a study that suggests "experiential" businesses could be an economic boon.